0dot77/0dot77/README.md

 love art

 Always want to be honest.
-Currently want to be a FrontEnd developer 🧑🏻‍💻.
+Currently want to be a Front-End developer 🧑🏻‍💻.

 ### Education
 - Korea National University of Arts.
 (2017 - 2022)